ibm-cloud-docs/account/context-restrictions-what-is.md

 | [VPC Infrastructure Services](/docs/vpc?topic=vpc-cbr&interface=cli#network-zone) | IAM-enabled | |
 | [{{site.data.keyword.bpshort}}](/docs/schematics?topic=schematics-access-control-cbr&interface=ui) | IAM-enabled | `schematics` |
 | [Toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-pipeline-subnet-ranges) | IAM-enabled | `toolchain` |
-{: caption="Table 1.
-Services that are compatible with service references." caption-side="top"}
+{: caption="Services that are compatible with service references." caption-side="top"}

 In table 1, **All Account Management services** refers to the grouping of Account Management type services that are listed in the table.
 For example, if there are two Account Management services listed in table 1, **All Account Management services** includes those two services.
 As more Account Management services become available as service references, network zones that specify **All Account Management services** as a service reference automatically include the newly added account management services.
 {: note}